Louisa Gurney Hoare: Causes and ideas

 Louisa came to be considered by her family as the most talented of the brothers and sisters.
 She contributed to several of their causes: the anti-slavery campaign of her brother-in-law Sir Thomas Fowell Buxton, and the prison reform movement of her sister Elizabeth Fry and her own husband.

 However, her main concern became education.
 Her Hints for the Improvement of Early Education and Nursery Discipline (1819) was originally written for the nursemaid (nanny) to the first of her six children.
 "Good education," she wrote in the introduction, "must be the result of one consistent and connected system."
 The book continued to sell well for eighty years.
 Her experience was enriched by family tradition and by the influences of 18th- and 19th-century authorities such as John Locke, François Fénelon, John Foster, Thomas Babington, and Philip Doddridge, and contemporaries of hers such as Sarah Trimmer and Hannah More.

 Hoare's second book, Friendly Advice on the Management and Education of Children, Addressed to Parents of the Middle and Labouring Classes of Society (1824), was intended to supplement school learning.
 Its message that discipline should "preserve children from evil, not from childishness" foreshadows affirmative views of childhood that would gain strength in the Victorian era.
 Parents, she pointed out, should respect their children and treat them justly, understanding that they, too, have rights.
 Most importantly, parents should set a good example, for their children would imitate their speech and actions.

-In 1825 she co-founded the Ladies' Society for Promoting Education in the West Indies, which was supported by other members of the Hoare, Gurney, Buxton and Ricardo families.
+In 1825, she co-founded the Ladies' Society for Promoting Education in the West Indies, which was supported by other members of the Hoare, Gurney, Buxton and Ricardo families.
 Her final work was a slim book called Letters from a Work-House Boy (1826).
 This was several times reprinted by the Religious Tract Society.

 Louisa Hoare died in Hampstead on 6 September 1836.
-One of her six children, Edward, later wrote an account of the upbringing he had received.
+One of her children, Edward, later wrote an account of the upbringing he had received.